2Nd Amendment Day 1

 Evolving Public Opinions

 American views on gun rights and gun control are constantly shifting and complex.
 Overall support for some firearm restrictions has grown in recent years.
-But legally protected gun rights remain popular with many citizens.
+However, legally protected gun rights remain popular with many citizens.
 As attitudes evolve on guns, the way 2nd Amendment Day is perceived may also change.

 Conclusion